Ramachandra (film): Reception

 Arkay of Rediff.com wrote: "this film is aimed purely at the B and C categories".
 Malathi Rangarajan of The Hindu wrote: "Writer-director Raj Kapoor sees to it that Ramachandra's reckless, impulsive ventures only lead to mindless melee and every time you expect some intelligent counters from him, he lets you down very badly".
-Krishna Chidambaram of Kalki panned the character design of the film's hero and added he can't appreciate acting since the characters are poorly developed however he found Pandiarajan as the film's only positive.
+Krishna Chidambaram of Kalki panned the character design of the film's hero and added he cannot appreciate acting since the characters are poorly developed however he found Pandiarajan as the film's only positive.
 Malini Mannath of Chennai Online wrote "'Ramachandra' is insipid fare that offers nothing new".
 India Info wrote "Raj Kapoor's direction is not praise worthy, though he has taken all the care to make the film a mass masala film, which may go well with B and C center audience".
+Sify wrote "The film has a very tame story and climax, but is racy and the end result is not bad".
 P. Unnikrishnan won the Tamil Nadu State Film Award for Best Male Playback Singer.